Phoenix Hagen: Licence and arena issue

 In November 2016, the club had its Bundesliga license revoked.

 Beginning in the 2017–18 season, Phoenix Hagen re-launched its basketball team in the ProA, Germany's second division of professional basketball.

 Establishment as one of the ProA's main competitors

 After the 2022-23 Playoff season, Guard Kyle Castlin left Hagen for Belfius Mons-Hainaut.

 For the 2023–24 season, Hagen was especially well equipped for its frontcourt positions as they already had players Tim Uhlemann and Marvin Omuvwie, but were reinforced by Lennart Boner (came from Giants Düsseldorf) and Nazihar Bohannon (formerly Clemson Tigers), whereas Chris Harris continued to be the Head coach.

 The team reached the Final Four where they ceded to eventual league champion Karlsruhe Lions 1-3 victories.

+In 2026, the team was promoted and returned to the Basketball Bundesliga in 9 years after they beat VfL Kirchheim Knights 175–168 on aggregate in the finals of the ProA.